 Rather than growing in faith, they succumbed to fear.

 Two of the spies, Joshua and Caleb, were of a different spirit, and they gave a good report.
 They emphasized the promise of the Father.

 6 Joshua the son of Nun and Caleb . . ..

 7 spoke to all the congregation of the sons of Israel, saying, “The land which we passed through to spy out is an exceedingly good land.”

 8 “If the LORD is pleased with us, then He will bring us into this land and give it to us– a land which flows with milk and honey.”

 9 “Only do not rebel against the LORD; and do not fear the people of the land, for they will be our prey.
 Their protection has been removed from them, and the LORD is with us; do not fear them.”

-Just imagine, indeed their foes were strong and powerful, the Father, the Lord God Almighty had already removed their protection from them.
+Pause and ponder for a moment.
+Their foes were strong and powerful, but they were defeasible because they had been made defenseless.
+The Father, the Lord God Almighty, had already removed their protection from them.